sudo apt-get install ruby-full build-essential zlib1g-dev

 Jekyll generates the redirects as a series of Apache RewriteRule

-statements in .htaccess
+statements in the .htaccess

 file.

-The code is in the jekyll-redirect-plugin.rb
+The code is located in the jekyll-redirect-plugin.rb

 file in the evolveum-jekyll-plugin